latj/hub-spoke-microhack/README.md

 # Challenge 1: Understand routing and vNet peering

-In this challenge we will work with routing and how that is working in peered Virtual Network. to widening the scope a bit, and add one more spoke network.
+In this challenge we will work with routing and peered Virtual Network. we start by adding one more spoke virtual network.

 ## Task : Deploy a new spoke Virtual Network